-Consumers can also schedule an in-person meeting though the same channels or through tobe-developed service platforms like Microsoft Bookings.
+Consumers can also schedule an in-person meeting though the same channels or through to-be-developed service platforms like Microsoft Bookings.
 Additionally, consumers can attend public community events, attended by DCSEU staff each month to share feedback.
 These feedback options are shared with consumers via the DCSEU website, over the phone, and through survey invitations.
 DCSEU also has translation services for multiple languages via phone.
-The DCSEU currently utilizes Google Translate services on its website in Korean, Chinese, and Spanish but will expand to also include Vietnamese, French, and Amharic.
+The DCSEU currently utilizes Google Translate services on its website in Korean, Chinese, and Spanish and will expand to also include Vietnamese, French, and Amharic.

-As part of their participation in the program, owners and managers of housing properties and/or rental units shall comply with all tenant notification requirements required by law.
-Additionally, owners and managers will be required to notify tenants in advance of any planned upgrades that could potentially create a disturbance to tenants, impact residents' utility bills, or result in in-unit changes to equipment and/or their operations, as well as provide information to tenants on who to contact with any inquiries or complaints.
+Under the assistance agreement that will be executed with DCSEU, owners and managers of multifamily affordable housing properties and/or rental units shall comply with all tenant notification requirements required by law.
+Additionally, owners and managers will be required to will be required to notify tenants in advance of any planned upgrades that could potentially create a disturbance to tenants, impact residents' utility bills, or result in in-unit changes to equipment and/or their operations, as well as provide information to tenants on who to contact with any inquiries or complaints.
 Under the rental affordability agreement that will be executed by the property owners or managers, they must notify tenants of rental affordability protections (see Rental Affordability section).

-DOEE will provide households, building owners, contractors/installers, and customers with the ability to ask questions and to file complaints, concerns, or issues related to specific work performed or the Home Energy Rebates Programs generally, including the service provided by the DCSEU, contractors/installers, and/or DOEE.
-Where applicable and appropriate, inquiries, complaints, or concerns received by DOEE may be referred to DCSEU for followup.
+DOEE will provide households, building owners, contractors/installers, and customers with the ability to ask questions and to file complaints, concerns, or issues related to specific work performed or the Home Energy Rebates programs generally, including the service provided by the DCSEU, contractors/installers, and/or DOEE.
+Where applicable and appropriate, inquiries, complaints, or concerns received by DOEE may be referred to DCSEU for follow-up.
 Consumers can ask general questions about the District's programs or file a complaint or concern regarding program services by: